-Incentives are based on the expected performance of the systems installed.
+• Incentives are based on the expected performance of the systems installed.
 Systems that are leased or provide electricity under a PPA are subject to special reporting requirements.
 An annual status report on the operation of the solar energy system must be submitted by the lessor or owner of the solar energy system.
 If the lease agreement or PPA is terminated and the system is removed from the building upon which it was originally installed within ten years of the system's installation or the start date of the agreement, whichever is later, the lessor or system owner is responsible for the funding repayment.

-The undersigned party further acknowledges that he or she is aware of the requirements and conditions of receiving funding under the New Solar Homes Partnership (NSHP) and agrees to comply with all such requirements and conditions as provided in the Energy Commission's NSHP Guidebook, Seventh Edition, and Building Energy Efficiency Standards (Title 24, Part 6) as a condition to receiving funding under the NSHP.
+The undersigned party further acknowledges that he or she is aware of the requirements and conditions of receiving funding under the New Solar Homes Partnership (NSHP) and agrees to comply with all such requirements and conditions as provided in the Energy Commission's NSHP Guidebook, Ninth Edition, and Building Energy Efficiency Standards (Title 24, Part 6) as a condition to receiving funding under the NSHP.
 The undersigned party authorizes the Energy Commission, during the term of the NSHP, to exchange information on this form with the applicable electric utility servicing the project to verify compliance with NSHP requirements.

-I, the applicant, designate Solar Homes Partnership program.
-This party is permitted as my authorized representative for the New ted to sign the NSHP-2(s)on this project on my behalf.
-Designated Payee of NSHP Incentive: Payee's Address: Homeown Builder/Developer N Signa ame: Date
+the applicant, designa Solar Homes Partners ateship program.
+This asparty is permitted to s my authorized repres sign the NSHP-2(s) for entative for this projec the New on my behalf.
+Designated Payee of NSHP Incentive: - Payee's Address: Homeown Builder/Developer N (Applicant Na Signa lame ame): Date: Title: